keypom/keypom-docs/docs/TrialAccounts/Creation/getting-started.md

 ---

-## Creating your Project
+## Project Structure

-In this section, you'll prepare to create the ticketing app using the skeleton code made available to you at the [Keypom SDK repo](https://github.com/keypom/keypom-js).
+In this section, you'll prepare the project structure that will be used in the following tutorials.
+The core of the project is found in the [Keypom SDK repo](https://github.com/keypom/keypom-js).

 First, you'll want to clone the repo: